CompilersConstructionInnopolis/README/README.md

             - The first element is an atom representing the function name
             - The second element is a list of arguments

 * Heterogeneous tuples.
 The tuple should have more than 1 element.
-The difference between tuples and lists is that tuple's elements are separated by comma.
+The difference between tuples and lists is that tuple's elements are separated by a comma.

 # User-defined Terms and Types

-* User can define aliases with a use of primitives.
+* User can define aliases with the use of primitives.
 * Aliases can be defined in a local scope.
 ```
 (type Seconds Int)